AndriyKalashnykov/ldap-server/README.md

        Default: false

    LDIFs to import:
-       - if empty then default LDIFs are used, otherwise one or more LDIF files separated by comma will be imported
+       - if empty then default LDIFs are used
+       - one or more LDIF files separated by space will be imported
+       - alternatively path to directory containing LDIFs can be provided

 Examples: